kamsahn/pokemon-tcg-express/README.md

 ## Back End Installation Guide

 Most easily, the deck builder API can be accessed through it's [client](https://kamsahn.github.io/pokemon-tcg-react) in your favorite web browser.
-If you want to run this locally, fork and clone this repo and in your terminal run `npm install` and then `npm run start`.
+If you want to run this locally, fork and clone this repo and in your terminal run `npm run start`.
 You will have to sign up/in to access the database with the following commands:

 ```
 EMAIL=ash@ash PASSWORD=ash sh curl-scripts/auth/sign-up.sh